Logo for Digital Hit Entertainment: Entertainment news, celebrity news, reviews and interviews

 In 1999, Gere teamed with Julia Roberts and Garry Marshall to make Runaway Bride.
 That film had box office success but he missed again in 2000 when he played opposite Winona Ryder in the weepy romance Autumn in New York.
 That was followed by a better role for him as a handsome gynecologist in Robert Altman’s Dr. T and the Women.
 Alas, the good work did not translate into lines at the cinemas.

-Gere also keeps himself busy offscreen.
+He also keeps himself busy offscreen.
 He devotes a lot of his time to the causes of Tibetan Buddhism, working to promote the activities of its spiritual leader the Dalai Lama.
+Gere, whose marriage to Cindy Crawford ended in 1995, had a son, Homer James Jigme Gere, with actress Carey Lowell in 2000.
+The pair married in 2002.

 As time progresses, we'll have more info about Richard Gere here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.